0xAX/linux-insides/Booting/linux-bootstrap-5.md

 	}
 ```

 That's all.
 From now on, all loadable segments are in the correct place.
-The last `handle_relocations` function adjusts addresses in the kernel image, and is called only if the `kASLR` was enabled during kernel configuration.
+Implementation of the last `handle_relocations` function depends on the `CONFIG_X86_NEED_RELOCS` kernel configuration option and if it is enabled, this function adjusts addresses in the kernel image, and is called only if the `kASLR` was enabled during kernel configuration.

-After the kernel is relocated, we return back from the `decompress_kernel` to [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/compressed/head_64.S).
+After the kernel is relocated, we return back from the `extract_kernel` to [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/compressed/head_64.S).
 The address of the kernel will be in the `rax` register and we jump to it:

 ```assembly
 jmp	*%rax